 Formulate an Outline

-As you research, it can be difficult to weigh your findings in the balance.
-What’s worthy of inclusion?
-What’s not as important?
-This is where an outline comes in.
-An argumentative essay outline will help you lay out your facts, choose the strongest elements, and map them out effectively.
+As you research, it can be difficult to verify your findings and determine what is and is not worthy of inclusion.
+An argumentative essay outline will help you lay out your facts, format your essay well, choose the strongest elements, and map them out effectively.

-Establish the three core sections of your essay -- introduction, body, and conclusion -- and then set out subsections with bullet points.
-Once you see your ideas gathered and mapped out like this, you’ll be able to move forward with writing your essay.
+Establish the three core sections of your essay — introduction, body and conclusion — and then lay out subsections with bullet points.
+Once you see your ideas gathered and mapped out like this, you will be able to move forward with writing your essay.
 An essay has three broad sections:

-- Introduction - A typical essay will have an introductory paragraph or two that contains your thesis statement (or your statement of belief) and offers a bit of a tease as to WHY the reader should continue reading.
+Introduction - A typical essay will have an introductory paragraph or two that contains your thesis statement and teases what the main argument is and why the reader should continue reading.

-- Body - The body of your essay will contain the meat of your argument.
-This is where you’ll include relevant facts, statistics, narratives, testimonials, and more.
+Body - The body of your essay will contain the meat of your argument.
+This is where you will include relevant facts, statistics, narratives, testimonials, and more.
 The body is your chance to leverage various modes of persuasion too, like appeal to emotion or logic.
 Depending on the paper, the body can be as short as three paragraphs or as long as it needs to be.

-- Conclusion - Finally, your conclusion will offer a brief summary of what has been written.
-It’ll reiterate how the “meat” of your essay ties back into your thesis statement and why your stance is correct.
+Conclusion - Finally, your conclusion will offer a brief summary of what has been written.
+It will reiterate how the body of your essay ties back into your thesis statement and why your stance is correct.
 You might consider ending with a rhetorical question or some other striking comment.

-Although research is paramount, passion is second in line.
-Think about the last time a friend told you to buy a new product or watch some new TV show.
-They were probably highly passionate and swayed you to have a look.
-The same must be true for your next argumentative essay.
-Get behind your stance, back it up with credible sources, and seek to change the world, one mind at a time.
+Although research is paramount, passion is also fundamental.
+This must be the case with your next argumentative essay.
+Get behind your stance, back it up with credible sources and seek to change the world, one mind at a time.